Kinetic theory of non-thermal fixed points in a Bose gas: Summary of scaling behaviour and numerical comparison

 \subsection{Scaling evolution of free-particle distributions}

-We begin with the evolution of free particles which represent, at high momenta, the single-particle excitations of the model \eq{GPHamiltonian} and, in the low-momentum regime below the healing-length scale, its linear relative-phase excitations \cite{Mikheev2018a.arXiv180710228M}.
-Their dispersion, \Eq{freedispersion}, exhibits the dynamical exponent $z=2$, cf.~\Eq{dynscaling}.
+We begin with the evolution of free particles, i.e.~the high-energy single-particle excitations of the model \eq{GPHamiltonian} and, in the low-momentum regime below the healing-length scale, its linear relative-phase excitations \cite{Mikheev2018a.arXiv180710228M}.
+Their dispersion \eq{freedispersion} gives the dynamical exponent $z=2$, cf.~\eq{dynscaling}.